jtws20/cumulusweatherappwebsite/_pages/privacyterms.md

 August, 29, 2021

 # Your Privacy Matters
 Rise takes your privacy seriously which is why it is built to not track you or store any personally identifiable information on any servers.
-I hope that someone finds it to be safe, useful, and reliable to check the weather.

 <br>